 We are called to be many things in this online life.
 And alongside the more mundane, behind the scenes admin, the demand for creativity is constant.
-So how can you go about finding creative inspiration and maintain any kind of originality?
+So how can we go about finding creative inspiration and maintain your originality?
 How can you set yourself apart from the crowd?

 This is a question I ask myself regularly.
 I am putting together my October calendar post this week and increasingly I have been wondering what sets my work apart, what makes my photos recognisable as mine?
 What makes my posts ‘me’?
 Because there are one heck of a lot of calendars out there now and you know what, I can’t exactly put my finger on anything other than they are how I want to see them.
 They have been through a couple of years development and they represent a bit of me.
 The colours, edits, writing.
 All representations of me.

-Before I look at finding inspiration, I just want to share a little back story.
-The question of what makes my photos ‘mine’ itself is currently raised by the ever expanding repertoire of calendars I see each month.
-I know it’s not a new idea, but there are an awful lot that look a *bit* like mine now and this question is important to me in deciding whether to continue making them or to shelve them and move on to the other photography ideas I am keen to play around with.
+The question itself is raised by the ever expanding repertoire of calendars I see each month.
+I will reiterate, I know it’s not a new idea, bit there are an awful lot that look a *bit* like mine now and this question is important to me in deciding whether to continue making them or to shelve the idea and move on to the other photography ideas I am keen to play around with.

-Of course the idea of a calendar per se is far from original.
+So yes, of course the idea of a calendar per se is far from original.
 And of floral wreaths you could say the the same.
-This project for me was born of a need to move on from cups and flowers, inspired by the test shots I always took before pouring the drink.
+This project for me was born of a need to move on from cups and flowers, sparked by the test shots I always took before pouring the drink.
 It started with a digital word and now I handwrite them all, carefully layering them in Photoshop.
 There wreaths too have developed, you can see their progress (and some very early leaf cutting calendar ideas) here.

-Finding your photographic voice – especially the creative one – can often involve finding your signature photo.
+I have spoken of it before, finding your photographic voice can often involve finding your signature photo.
 The one that can be adapted and repeated to create the cornerstones of your Instagram gallery or of your blog or website.
 Wherever you share your photographs.

 My point is this,